"That lady should move on": Video of Alexx Ekubo and IK Ogbonna stirs reactions

 An audio recording of a conversation between Alexx Ekubo and his ex-fiancée Fancy Acholonu leaked online, sparking reactions as more dirty bits between the ex-couple surfaced.

-Alexx also noted in the leaked audio that he wasn't willing to make an acknowledgement post to Fancy's apology on his page, instead, he would just react to it on his ex's page.
+Alexx also noted in the leaked audio that he wasn't willing to make an acknowledgement post to Fancy's apology on his page, instead, he would just react to it on her own page.

 Source: Legit.ng